Event-Driven Architecture

 Managed Subscriptions

 Pub/Sub API supports managed subscriptions where the server tracks the subscriber’s position (replay cursor).
-If the subscriber disconnects and reconnects, it resumes from where it left off — without the client needing to store replay IDs.
+If the subscriber disconnects and reconnects, it resumes from where it left off.
+The client does not need to store replay IDs.

 Pub/Sub API gRPC Bidirectional Streaming